 How do you get the money to run the shelter?
 Money to run our shelter comes from donations from individuals and companies along with service fees such as the adoption and drop-off fees.

-How long do you keep animals before euthanizing them?
+How long do you keep animals?
 We do not set a time limit on any animal.
 We evaluate the health and temperament of each animal ever day.
 An animal will stay as long as they remain adoptable and in good health.

 Do you transfer animals to other shelters?
 Yes, we do transfer animals to other shelters when appropriate.
 Shouldn’t every female pet have at least one litter before being spayed?
 No. Your pet will be healthier if she never sexually matures.
 Spaying helps protect pets from Pyometra and breast cancer.